 Credit risk represents the potential loss that the Company would incur if the counterparties failed to perform in accordance with the terms of their obligations to the Company.
 The Company maintains all of its cash at its custodian or in overnight deposits with a Canadian chartered bank.
 All transactions in listed securities are settled/paid for upon delivery using approved brokers.
 The risk of default is considered minimal, as delivery of securities sold is only made once the broker has received payment.
 Payment is made on a purchase once the securities have been received by the broker.
 The trade will fail if either party fails to meet its obligation.
-As at June 30, 2021, the Company held \$4.0 million (December 31, 2020 - \$5.1 million) in debt instruments.
-The fair value of the debt instruments includes a consideration of the credit worthiness of the debt instruments and other assets, as disclosed in the statements of financial position, represent the maximum credit exposure.
+As at September 30, 2021, the Company held \$5,500,000 (December 31, 2020 - \$5,133,980) in debt instruments.
+The fair value of the debt instruments includes a consideration of the credit worthiness of the debt issuer and the security provided against the outstanding amount.
+The carrying amounts of debt instruments and other assets, as disclosed in the statements of financial position, represent the maximum credit exposure.
 The Company measures credit risk and lifetime ECLs related to accounts and other receivables using historical analysis and forward looking information in determining the ECLs.